- 07 October 2020

-Following an investigation by the Data Protection Authority of Hamburg, fashion retailer H&M has been fined the equivalent of £32.1m for illegally monitoring of its employees.
+Following an investigation by the Data Protection Authority of Hamburg, fashion retailer H&M has been fined the equivalent of £32.1m for surveillance illegally monitoring of its employees.

 The German data protection watchdog discovered that the company was keeping excessive records on hundreds of employees based in their Nuremburg service centre.
 This included details of holidays, medical symptoms and diagnoses, family issues and religious beliefs.
 It has also been alleged that these intimate and highly sensitive details were, in some instances, being used by management to evaluate work performance.